NasalDaemon/Static-DI/docs/domain-syntax.md

 ## Principal motivation

 When a project grows in size, the structure of the dependency graph itself increasingly has an impact on the maintainability and simplicity of the codebase.
 Dependency graphs often become more complex when there are longer chains of dependencies, cyclic dependencies, and deeper nesting of clusters.
-Greater complexity often makes it more difficult to add new functionality, maintain the existing functionality, and overall reason about and explain the behaviour of the code.
+Greater complexity often makes it more difficult to add new functionality, maintain the existing functionality, and generally reason about the code and explain its behaviour.

 A `domain` in Static-DI is a special kind of `cluster` which when utilised throughout the entire graph encourages a flatter and shallower graph shape overall, with looser coupling between nodes.
 It demands thoughtful design in terms of delegation of responsibility into logical domains with clear boundaries.
 This is acheived by preferring certain kinds of dependencies and by making explicit the statefulness and arity of sub-nodes (i.e. whether a sub-node is unary or a cluster/domain).